warprecords/tether/README.md

 __Tether__ is an interactive web application created by @jonobr1 in collaboration with [Plaid](http://plaid.co.uk).
 The track is accompanied by a series of graphic shapes that gradually evolve as the music progresses; you can manipulate what you hear by clicking and dragging your mouse — or, if watching on your smartphone or tablet, touching and dragging on the screen. _This repository holds all the assets and source code for the site [http://tether.plaid.co.uk](http://tether.plaid.co.uk)_.

 ## Setup
 Because __Tether__ is a simple website, it's relatively easy to boot up and tinker with on your own machine.
 Since  the application relies on a number of asynchronous requests, you'll need to run a local server.
 We recommend Python's `SimpleHTTPServer`.
 If you have a Mac this is already installed.
-In addition to downloading the project.
+The steps are as follows:

 ### Local Server
 1. Make sure [Python](https://wiki.python.org/moin/BeginnersGuide/Download) is installed.